The Rotary Club of White River Junction, Vermont, USA

-Service Above Self Awards: Presented two or three times a year to high school students who have served their community in a vounteer program.
+Service Above Self Awards: Presented two or three times a year to high school students who have served their community in a volunteer program.

 Members at the meeting:

-David Briggs, Lori Brown, Stephen Dotson, David F. Ford, Jeremy Greeley,
+David Briggs, David F. Ford, Jerremy Greeley, Richard Hoffmann,

-Jim Rostron, Nancy Russell, Wayne Russell, David Saturley, Lisa Saturley,
+Margo Howland, Gayle Ottmann, Jim Rostron, Nancy Russell, Wayne Russell,

-Notes by Gayle Ottmann River Log Construction by Phil Hammond
+Notes by Margo Howland River Log Construction by Phil Hammond & Margo Howland

-Editing by Gloria Hammond Keyboarding and Email by Phil Hammond.
+Editing by Gloria Hammond Keyboarding and Email by Phil Hammond & Mago Howland

 Pictures by Margo Howland